dufflink/vfont/README.md

 ```

 ## Advanced usage
-If you use UIKit, you can create your own font class inheriting the VFont class!
+If you use `UIKit`, you can create your own font class inheriting the `VFont` class!

 ### UIKit
 ```swift